chraibi/Disney/README.md

 # Disney Simulation

-This is a simulation using [JupedSim](www.jupedsim.org)
+This project showcases a pedestrian dynamics simulation of the Disney scenario, using [JupedSim](https://www.jupedsim.org/stable/), an open-source framework for modeling and simulating pedestrian movement.

+This repository provides:

+- Python scripts for setting up and running the simulation.
+- Tools for plotting and analyzing the simulation configuration.
+- A sample geometry file (Disney.wkt) to replicate the setup.

 ## Usage

-To get started, create a virtual environment and install the required packages by following these steps:
+To run the simulation, you will need to, create a virtual environment and install the required packages by following these steps:

 ```bash
 # Create a virtual environment